Liu-Hy/GenoTex/README.md

 **5. Metadata Structure**:

-   - `task_info.json`: Contains full specifications for the NGS analysis problems in our benchmark, and domain knowledge about gene-trait associations.
+   - `task_info.json`: Contains full specifications for the GTA analysis problems in our benchmark, and domain knowledge about gene-trait associations.
 For each trait, it includes:

       ```json
       {